tetrascience/ts-data-insights-ci-cd-common/README.md

-# ts-data-insights-ci-cd-common
+# Common CI/CD workflows for use by Data Insights Team

-Common CI/CD workflows for use by Data Insights Team
+Contains reusable code for both github actions and Travis-CI